 “Every hand has a Delicious Dilemma.
 Find it and you are at the core of your reading.” – Richard Unger

-Here’s an example from personal experience.
-About 15 years ago, when I first started learning German, I made the mistake of learning a large vocabulary of nouns without learning the associated article (die, der, das) because English has only one article, namely “the”, I didn’t think it was that important.
+Every language has an essential grammar, that you can ignore at your peril, including the language of hands.
+These are rules that you need to know, or you risk saying completely the wrong thing or miss vitial information.
+For example, when I first started learning German, I made the mistake of learning a large vocabulary of nouns without learning their associated article (die, der, das, dem, den).
+English has only one article, namely “the”, so I didn’t think that these little articles were that important.

-Result: I made mastery of the language an impossible task.
+Result: I made the mastery of German an impossible task for myself.
 German is incredibly precise.
-I couldn’t figure out how mother tongue German speakers instinctively knew which article to use.
-It was only when I learnt the Swiss nickname for a toy doll which is “Babelli” and then heard the kids saying s’Babelli I realized that, even in the colloquial dialects, Swiss kids were always learning the article “das” shortened to “s’-” as part of the word.
+I couldn’t figure out how mother tongue German speakers instinctively knew which article to use and why I was always getting them wrong.
+It was only when I learnt the Swiss nickname for a toy doll as “Babelli” and then heard the kids saying “s’Babelli” that I realized, even in the colloquial dialects, Swiss kids were always learning the article “das” shortened to “s’-” as part of the word.
 To learn one without the other (like I did) is like learning only half of each word.
-Naturally you are never going to be fluent no matter how huge your vocabulary.
+Naturally you are never going to be fluent if you do that, no matter how huge your vocabulary.

 Why am I telling you this?

 The same applies to hand analysis.
 Look for the “delicious dilemmas” in a hand.
 (Abbreviated here to DD.)
-As soon as you find the DD you have the key to understanding the hand and the person.
+As soon as you find the “delicious dilemma” DD you have the key to understanding the person.

 What are delicious dilemmas?

-These are opposing strengths or inclinations indicating in what way a person feels torn or conflicted.
+These are opposing strengths or inclinations, indicating an “inner tension” – in what way a person feels torn or conflicted.

-The beauty and power of hand analysis is that these inner DDs are clearly visible in the hand and pointing them out gives you a clearer understanding of yourself thereby enabling you to make conscious healthy choices about which strength to play instead of unconscious “not-always-in-one’s-best-interest” choices.
+The beauty and power of hand analysis is that these inner DDs are clearly visible in the hand and having these pointed out to you in your hand gives you a clearer understanding of yourself thereby enabling you to make conscious healthy choices about which strength to play instead of unconscious “not-always-in-one’s-best-interest” choices.

-What I am suggesting is that, just like articles in any language, you learn the DDs a marker relates to, right up front, each time you learn the meaning of a new marker.
-This could shave decades off your learning curve in fluency and proficiency.
+What I am suggesting is that, just like the articles (die,das ,dem) in any language, if you learn the associated DDs right up front, each time you learn the meaning of a new marker, this could shave decades off your learning curve in fluency and proficiency in hand analysis.

 Here’s the list of “Delicious Dilemmas” to look for.
 Usually one, but sometimes more than one, dominates each hand.

-Do vs. Be (work/outer world orientated vs inner world orientated; introspection vs action; process orientated vs outcome orientated)
+Do vs. Be (outer world orientated vs inner world orientated; introspection vs action; process orientated vs outcome orientated)

 Hide vs. Be Seen (For example, Sensitivity to criticism vs Need to be seen)

-Freedom vs. Control (numerous variations, for example, strategic/concerned about outcomes vs. impulsive)
+Needing Freedom vs. needing Control (there could be numerous variations, for example: strategic or concerned about outcomes vs. impulsive)

 Extrovert vs. Introvert